1. Home

 • requests are not intercepted and repeated later.

-The signature contains mandatory data such as the timestamp, the destination URL, a so-called nonce and the sent data.
+The signature must contain certain data such as the timestamp, the target URL, a nonce and the data sent.

 Structure of the signature